skipper-worldchallenge/executable/ReadMe.txt

 Now I'm developping function of ReverseProxy in skipper(SWG), and I found serious Bugs at HTTP2 communication and Part of rules of snort are not working with pcre using ¥x00 format.
 I found bugs other else....
 Rerverse Proxy function and Bug fix are almost there.
 Probably I will release it until this year.
 !!
-Now I am testing system, but I release R02-beta now!
+Now I am testing system, but I release R02-beta at 13th Dec.

 At deploying 0.99-R02, I delete R01 because R01 has a lot of Bugs and I think I should not keep deploying it.
 Thank you!